Team-2502/RobotCode2022/README.md

     public boolean isFinished() {
 	    return pid.atSetpoint();
     }
-}`

 The go command uses a pid and trapazoidal to turn the motors percisly and efficintly.
 The go command uses the encoder ticks from the drivetrain that is converted to inches so we can track how far the robot moves.
 We take the encoder ticks, and since we cant reset the ticks we add our target ticks to the current ticks so we know how many ticks we need to go to to have moved the selected amount of inces.
 This command is used in auto.

+### Run intake command

+    public RunIntakeCommand(IntakeSubsystem intake, double speedIntake, double speedBelt) {
+        this.intake = intake;
+        this.speedIntake = speedIntake;
+        this.speedBelt = speedBelt;
+        addRequirements(intake);
+    }

+    @Override
+    public void initialize() {
+    }

+    @Override
+    public void execute() {
+        intake.run(speedIntake, speedBelt);
+    }

+    @Override
+    public void end(boolean kInterrupted) {
+        intake.stop();
+    }

+    @Override
+    public boolean isFinished() {
+        return false;
+    }

+The run intake command